Wasp nest removal in Maidenhead

 This growth is why we don't recommend leaving a wasp nest to see if it will go away; these are European wasps and very aggressive, they were also in a bush about five feet from the ground and the householder had already been stung when he was mowing his lawn.

-The nest is constructed from wood pulp - usually scraped off fence panels and grey in colour which is a sure sign that this is the European wasp
+The nest is constructed from wood pulp - usually scraped off fence panels and grey in colour which is a sure sign that this is the European wasp.

 Here at Maidenhead Pest Control we carryout wasp nest removals seven days a week - our technicians are trained and equipped with the best PPE that we can get, wasps and hornets are treated within 24 hours of getting your call.